mcloudpy/rstatus/README.md

 You can install the project and all its dependencies using pip:

+    pip install -e git+https://github.com/mcloudpy/rstatus.git

-Recommended option for development: checkout the code and edit it whenever you need
+Recommended option for development: checkout the code and edit it whenever you need.

     pip install -e git+https://github.com/mcloudpy/rstatus.git#egg=rstatus